Ugo Poletti: Biography

 One of the cardinal electors who participated in the conclaves of August and October 1978, Poletti is believed to have received up to thirty votes during a ballot of the latter conclave.

-Earlier, in July 1976, the newsletter Bulletin de l'Occident Chrétien had claimed that Poletti himself, among other high-ranking Church officials, was a Freemason, having been initiated on 17 February 1969, with the Masonic code name of "Upo".
+Poletti was one of the people accused on the so-called Pecorelli list, alleging membership in Freemasonry of 121 men associated with the Vatican, where he is listed with the code name “UPO”, supposedly initiated on 17 February 1969.
+This list was named for the Italian journalist Carmine Pecorelli (himself a member of Propaganda Due, assassinated in 1979), who published it in his journal Osservatore Politico in 1978, but it had also been published elsewhere in the newsletter Bulletin de l'Occident Chrétien and also the magazine Panorama two years earlier.
 According to David Yallop, in his 1984 book In God's Name, it was because of these alleged Masonic connections that Pope John Paul I had planned on transferring Poletti as Archbishop of Florence.

 From 1985 to 1991, he was President of the Italian Episcopal Conference.
 Upon his resignation as Cardinal Vicar on 17 January 1991, he was made Archpriest of the Liberian Basilica.
 In that same year, he allegedly authorized the interment of gangster Enrico De Pedis in the crypt of Sant'Apollinare alle Terme Neroniane-Alessandrine Church in Rome.

 Cardinal Poletti died from a heart attack in Rome, at age 82.
 He is buried in the chapel of Santa Lucia in the Liberian Basilica.